Advanced Features

 - Per-site isolation: Each site has its own templates, static files, galleries, and posts

-- Hot reload: Update configuration without downtime (SIGHUP)
+- Hot reload: Update configuration without downtime via Admin API or SIGHUP

 - Wildcard subdomains: Match patterns like